Zulemania/Capstone-full-stack-project/README.md

 I developed this project to use all the concepts and skill that I acquired in this programme to build an API and host it.
 By doing so, I gained more confidence in these skills.

+## PROJECT MOTIVATION

+- The primary motivation for this project was to use the hands-on knowledge that I acquired in this program to develop a functional app, thereby gaining more confidence in my skill set as a software engineer

 ## Capstone Project for Udacity's Full Stack Developer Nanodegree

 Heroku link: https://film-magic.herokuapp.com/

 Local host link: http://127.0.0.1:5000/

 ## SETUP